 Practical Takeaway: During the design phase, explicitly ask your PCBA partner to identify potential single-point-of-failure components.
 Incorporating standardized footprints across multiple brands in your schematic can save months of redesign time later.

 You cannot manage what you cannot see.
-Modern supply chain risk management relies heavily on digitization to transform reactive panic into proactive planning.
+Modern supply chain Risk Management relies heavily on digitization to transform reactive panic into proactive planning.

 From my experiance auditing PCBA facilities, I've seen that companies with transparent digital dashboards consistently recover faster from global disruptions.
 Data-driven decisions eliminate the guesswork and emotional reactions that often plague crisis management.